 Let’s dive into how software solutions support a safe retail environment.

-Opting to control store capacities through specific appointment times or reserving certain store hours strictly for appointment only, has become a productive source of revenue in the home furnishings industry.
+Opting to control store capacities through specific appointment times or reserving certain store hours strictly for appointment only is a productive source of revenue in the home furnishings industry.
 Appointments present a method of safe retailing to serve your customers that may have hesitations about walking into a crowded store.

 Retailers were able to retain or grow last years’ sales numbers during the COVID-19 Pandemic when opening by appointment only. – HFA